 While there is no cure for alcoholism, it can be effectively treated using a combination of medication-assisted treatment (MAT) and psychotherapy.

-So, keep your expectations reasonable and help your partner to engage with an alcohol addiction treatment program here our alcohol rehab in California.
+So, keep your expectations reasonable and help your partner to engage with an alcohol addiction treatment program here at our alcohol rehab in California.
 When your loved one is ready to make a change, call admissions at 844.912.2284.